 Determination: The idling of bus engines adds unnecessary exhaust fumes to the air and diminishes the enjoyment by visitors of the peace and tranquility of the park.

-The following lakes and creeks are in Wilderness and/or are not accessible by road and are closed to the use of all power-driven vessels:
+The following lakes are in Wilderness and/or are not accessible by road and are closed to the use of all power-driven vessels:

 Florence Lake (South Manitou Island)